 A 2015 study published in the British Journal of Sports Medicine compared an accelerated progressive rehab program to a standard slower rehab. ¬†Progression through this accelerated program is based on athlete‚Äôs ability to pass several different functional tests.¬† Two years after surgery, these athletes reported superior knee function, sport abilities, and quality of life.

-To get off to a good start it is important to concentrate on 4 important aspects of your early rehab.¬† They are:
+To get off to a good start it is important to concentrate on 4 different aspects of your early rehab.¬† They are:

 1.¬†¬†¬†¬†¬†¬† Control and reduce your swelling